ttobaegi/Tensorflow-developers-certificate/course1-assignments.md

 <a name='1-1'></a>
 ### WEEK 1.
 A New Programming Paradigm
 - `!pip install tensorflow==2.5.0`
+- New parogramming paradigm
   - The diagram for traditional programming had Rules and Data In, `Answers` came out.
   - The diagram for Machine Learning had Answers and Data In, `Rules` came out.
 - When I tell a computer what the data represents (i.e. this data is for walking, this data is for running), what is that process called? `Labelling the Data`
 - `Dense` : A layer of connected neurons
  It will then use the data that it knows about, that's the set of Xs and Ys that we've already seen to measure how good or how bad its guess was.
 The loss function measures this and then gives the data to the optimizer which figures out the next guess.